davidegat/infiniloop/README.md

 This will download the required model and give you an idea of generation times before using INFINI LOOP.

 ## Usage
-**Please note: it has been reported that, when prompt includes "4/4", results in loop quality can improve.**

 ### GUI Version (`il1.py`) - Recommended